donkirkby/chess-kit/docs/rules.md

 [weeks]: https://www.mark-weeks.com/cfaa/chess960/c960strt.htm

 ### Contributing
-Know some other silly chess variants?
+Know some other lighthearted chess variants?
 Ideas to share?
 Get in touch at [https://donkirkby.github.io/chess-kit][github].

 Masquerade Chess and Zombie Chess are original games designed by